ArsenijN/ImageMagick_Enc/README.md

-# ImageMagick_Enc
+# ImageMagick_Enc English version:
-ArsenijN ImageMagick converter is a small visual shell with flexible options.
-This small program is written in Batch and allows you to easily convert photos while preserving all possible EXIF metadata.
+**ImageMagick Encoder is a small portable program that is written in Batch and allows you to easily convert photos while preserving all possible EXIF metadata.**

 ***How does it work?***
 The installation file contains the program itself and does not contain a version of ImageMagick.
 [Official ***site of ImageMagick***](https://imagemagick.org/index.php)

 ***How to use it?***
-1. You need to place the photo in the folder where the bat file is located
+1. You need to place the photo in the folder where the .bat file is located
-2. Run ImageMagick Encoder.bat and enter quality settings (skip if silent mode is selected in config)
+2. Run "ImageMagick Encoder v.
+1.5.2.bat" and enter the quality settings (skip if "silent" mode is selected in the config)
 3. Wait until the process is finished.
-The script will write if errors occur and show the number of converted/total files
+The script will write if there are any errors and show the number of converted/total files

 ***The following formats are supported:***
 - jpg